 After a few casual meetings, the partners gave Denis a call – they wanted him to join as Managing Director of their Venture Capital fund!

 For Rachid, change came a little earlier.
 Halfway through the programme, he got promoted to a strategy role in the headquarters and was offered the opportunity to relocate to London – exactly what he had aspired to at the beginning of the programme.

-Leaving a comfortable life, friends, a huge and powerful professional network, and countless memories in Shanghai where he had spent the last 12 years, was daunting for Denis.
+Leaving a comfortable life, friends, a big and powerful professional network, and countless memories in Shanghai where he had spent the last 12 years, was daunting for Denis.

-With help from his Career Advisor and guidance from a career coach, Denis finally made a decision to take the plunge and moved to Vietnam.
-“The first two weeks adapting to a new environment, new country, new kind of job and new sector was hard,” Denis recalls.
+With help from his career advisor and guidance from a career coach, Denis finally made a decision to take the plunge and moved to Vietnam.
+“The first two weeks adapting to a new environment, new country, new kind of job and new sector were hard,” Denis recalls.
 “I told myself ‘just make it through the day and you will be fine.’
 And it worked!”

 A few months after graduation, Rachid made an industry switch and is now the Chief Financial Officer for a tech start-up.
 “I embarked on this transition because I find it an essential skillset to be able to understand how data, AI and automation can be used to solve business pain points and enhance productivity.
 I also wanted to remain relevant as a senior executive and modern business leader.”